soramitsu/sumeragi/README.md

 - a peer may withhold their signature so as to prevent or slow down consensus
 - a peer may make a false accusation against the leader
 - a peer may make a false accusation against the proxy tail

+# Additional notes
+* Default configuration is 2f+1 active nodes and f of passive nodes during process of consensus desigion.
+We can make it configurable by some property.
+For cases with moer faulty nodes addition of bigger amount of nodes to active pool can add more fault tolerance.
+Because for default case if one of 2f+1 active nodes is faulty we have to restart consensus round.
+If we will add more nodes to active pool it will help not to fail when some of faulty nodes are in active pool.
+So we will have less trafic reduction optimisation but better faulty tolerance optimisation.